West Baton Rouge Parish Affidavit of Death and Heirship Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by West Baton Rouge Parish including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in West Baton Rouge Parish that you need to transfer you would only need to order our forms once for all of your properties in West Baton Rouge Parish.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in West Baton Rouge Parish you only need to order once.

 When a decedent dies, her property, rights, and obligations at the time of death, and those acquired after death, comprise her estate (La.
 Civil Code Art.
 872).
 The legal process of transferring a decedent's estate to successors is referred to as succession in Louisiana.